mrocklin/thesis/term-rewrite-system.md

 *   Multiple sets of transformations can interact with the same coordination systems

-In section \ref{sec:pattern} we discuss the pattern matching problem in the context of computer algebra and then in \ref{sec:logpy} our particular software solution to this problem.
+In section \ref{sec:pattern} we discuss the pattern matching problem in the context of computer algebra.
 In section \ref{sec:search} we pose the problem of coordinating these rules as a graph search problem.
-These respectively address parts 1 and 2 listed above.
+These respectively address parts 2 and 3 listed above.

 In section \ref{sec:math-num-linalg} we demonstrate the utility of these tools by implementing a mathematically informed linear algebra compiler with minimal math/compilers expertise overlap.